-RSUs granted under the RSU Plan are notional share units that are redeemable for their cash equivalent, which is based upon a calculation determined by multiplying the number of RSUs by the average of the volume weighted average price ("VWAP") of the Corporation's shares on the five business days leading up to and including the date of vesting of the RSUs.
-The vesting of some of the RSUs may be subject to the achievement of certain performance criteria, including the achievement of KPIs, in addition to being subject to a vesting period requirement.
-Other RSUs will only be subject to a vesting period requirement, typically vesting after three years from their date of grant, and continued employment at the time of vesting.
-Over the vesting period, RSUs attract dividend units equivalent to the dividends paid on the Corporation's common shares, if and when dividends are paid.
+RSUs and PRSUs granted under the RSU Plan are notional share units that are redeemable for their cash equivalent, which is based upon a calculation determined by multiplying the number of RSUs by the average of the volume weighted average price ("VWAP") of the Corporation's shares on the five business days leading up to and including the date of vesting of the RSUs.
+The vesting of PRSUs is subject to the achievement of specific performance criteria, including the achievement of KPIs, in addition to being subject to a vesting period requirement.
+Other RSUs will only be subject to a vesting period requirement, typically vesting after three years from their date of grant and contingent on continued employment at the time of vesting.

+Over the vesting period, RSUs and PRSUs attract dividend units equivalent to the dividends paid on the Corporation's common shares when dividends are paid.